-Moody's Investors Service ("Moody's") and Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("S&P"), are expected to give the 2004A Adjustable Rate Bonds ratings of "Aaa/VMIG-1" and "AAA/A-1+," respectively, based (in the case of the short-term ratings) on the delivery of the Initial 2004A Liquidity Facility.
-Moody's and S&P are expected to give the 2004 Series A-3 Bonds ratings of "Aa2" and "AA," respectively.
+Moody's Investors Service ("Moody's") and Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("S&P"), are expected to give the 2005 Series A-1 Bonds and the 2005 Series A-2 Bonds ratings of "Aaa/VMIG-1" and "AAA/A-1+," respectively, based (in the case of the short-term ratings) on the delivery of the respective Initial 2005A Liquidity Facilities.
+Moody's and S&P are expected to give the 2005 Series A-3 Bonds ratings of "Aa2/VMIG-1" and "AA/A-1+," respectively, based (in the case of the short-term ratings) on the delivery of the respective Initial 2005A Liquidity Facility.
 Such ratings reflect only the views of Moody's and S&P, respectively.
 An explanation of the significance of the ratings given by Moody's and S&P, respectively, may be obtained from Moody's and S&P, respectively.
 Generally, a rating agency bases its rating on the information and materials furnished it and on investigations, studies and assumptions of its own.
 There is no assurance that any such rating will continue for any given period of time or that any such rating will not be revised downward or withdrawn entirely by Moody's or S&P, respectively, if circumstances so warrant.
-Neither the Authority nor the Remarketing Agent has undertaken to provide notice of any change in these ratings of the 2004 Series A Bonds.
-Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the respective 2004 Series A Bonds.
+Neither the Authority nor the Remarketing Agent has undertaken to provide notice of any change in these ratings of the 2005 Series A Bonds.
+Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the respective 2005 Series A Bonds.